nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Eleanor Konik's Session 1.md

 		- Everytime she is scared of an ant, she says "Hey baby ant, it's okay, this was your home once, but can you please go outside in the grass?"
 		-
 3. She sleeps better
+4. While we were on the trip, we went to Shimla, the main attraction there is shopping & food.
+Aanya does not like shopping & has limited non-spicy taste in food, so I was trying to figure out how can I keep her calm & entertained, so that others can enjoy.
+Here came baby panda to rescue.
+	- I felt that if she had a purpose walking on the shopping street, she might not get bored & will actually enjoy the process.
+So, I told her that baby panda ran away to a tree.
+	- Couple of things about baby panda
+		- He loves bamboo & he cannot differentiate between a bamboo tree & a normal tree
-4. I talked to Anne about it.
+5. I talked to Anne about it.
 I wanted to know if I was doing too much of this imaginary friend thing.
 She said "as long as she knows how to put the baby animals aside & has a sense of boundary, it's alright".
 She also mentioned that, kids know that it is not real, but because it gives them a secure feeling in a world that can get overwhleming, they subconsciously hang on to it.
 	- She also mentioned a movie called "Harvey" (1950s), which I have added to my watchlist.
-5. If you are religious & are not comfortable with criticism/jokes about religion, please don't read ahead
+6. If you are religious & are not comfortable with criticism/jokes about religion, please don't read ahead
 	- Out of 7 billion people in this world, a big majority is religious, they all have imaginary friends till they die.
 Some of them have multiple friends.
 Almost all of them get offended by anything critical of their friend & yet they laugh when a 4-6 year old kid does that.
 How pathetic!

 This reminds me of the pets thing in gamification system that conrad designed & also religion.